 If you don’t have a huge interest in leather, you’re not missing much, and I’d consider leaving the tanneries off of your Marrakech itinerary.

 Go in a group.

 I cannot begin to express how much safer I would have felt in a group of six or eight here–and definitely, definitely, don’t go alone.

 Put a few dirham in your front pocket, and leave your wallet secure.

-This applies to a lot of situations, but I would definitely advocate for it here.
+This applies to a lot of situations, but I would definitely advocate for practicing this Marrakech travel tip here.